catid/longhair/README.md

 # Longhair
-## Fast Cauchy Reed-Solomon Packet Error Correction Codes
+## Fast Cauchy Reed-Solomon Erasure Codes in C

 For most small packetized data under 32 packets, the most efficient error correction method is provided by the Cauchy Reed-Solomon (CRS) approach.
 If the data is split